Shelton Benjamin: The Gold Standard (2007–2010)

 Benjamin wrestled Christian at TLC: Tables, Ladders & Chairs on December 13 for the ECW Championship in a ladder match, but came up on the losing end.
 At the Royal Rumble on January 31, 2010, Benjamin entered the Royal Rumble match at entry number 20, but was eliminated by John Cena in under a minute.
-On the final episode of ECW, Benjamin formed an alliance with Vladimir Kozlov.
+On the final episode of ECW on February 16, Benjamin formed an alliance with Vladimir Kozlov.
 Together, they defeated three members of the ECW roster: Vance Archer, Caylen Croft and Trent Barreta.
 On the February 26 episode of SmackDown, Benjamin returned to the SmackDown brand and once again qualified for the Money in the Bank ladder match at WrestleMania XXVI on March 28, beating CM Punk.
 However, Benjamin failed to win the match.
 He defeated the returning Joey Mercury in his last match at the SmackDown tapings on April 20 in a dark match.
 On April 22, Benjamin was released from his WWE contract, ending his decade-long tenure with the company.